Stevr0/Ultimate-Dungeon/Docs/Systems/PLAYER_DEFINITION.md

 ### Rules

 1. **Looting in the dungeon adds to Held Coins**
-   - Coins picked up while in dungeon content are added to **Held Coins**.

 2. **Exiting the dungeon banks Held Coins automatically**
-   - When a player exits the dungeon (returns to village/safe zone), the server:
-     - Moves **all Held Coins → Banked Coins**
-     - Held Coins becomes 0

-3. **Only Banked Coins can be used for economy actions** Players can only:
+3. **Only Banked Coins can be used for economy actions**
-   - Purchase from shops
-   - Trade
-   - Pay insurance
-   using **Banked Coins**.

 4. **Held Coins drop on death (dungeon only)**
-   - If a player dies in the dungeon:
-     - Their **Held Coins remain on the corpse**
-     - Banked Coins are not affected

 ### Starting Values (Recommended)
 - `int startingBankedCoins = 0`
 - `int startingHeldCoins = 0`

-> Runtime storage should live in an authoritative player wallet component.

 ---